paepcke/json_to_relation/scripts/README.txt

 Script manageEdxDb.py: most used script.

-Script makeCourseExtract.sh takes a MySQL compatible regex pattern that selects course names from data column course_display_name in table EdxTrackEvent.
+Script makeCourseExtract.sh takes a MySQL compatible regex pattern that selects course names from data column 'course_display_name' in table EdxTrackEvent.
 Creates a table in database Extracts that contains tracking log data only from the respective course.

-The cronRefreshModuleStore.sh script is a Stanford-specific utility that retrieves the latest copy of the modulestore to localhost so that it can be used in the transform process to dereference video and problem hashes to human-readable form.

 The lookupOpenEdxHash.py script is a command line tool to look up the human readable strings that correspond to OpenEdX platform generated